plone/volto/README.md

 ### Releasing

-For ease the release process, we use the utility [`release-it`](https://www.npmjs.com/package/release-it) which helps with the process, and [`towncrier`](https://towncrier.readthedocs.io) for creating and maintaining change logs.
+To ease the release process, we use the utility [`release-it`](https://www.npmjs.com/package/release-it) which helps with the process, and [`towncrier`](https://towncrier.readthedocs.io) for creating and maintaining change logs.

 To start a release, you must fulfill the following requirements: